fredrikscode/pathofuseful/README.md

 # PathOfUseful - PoE Leveling & Crafting Guide

+Consider this in alpha state at the moment.
+Some things in the Act's can be wonky such as "Take {icon} Use portal" and so on.
+This will be fixed shortly.

 An enhanced Path of Exile leveling guide with integrated crafting recommendations, vendor recipes, and personalized gem tracking.

 Forked from [exile-leveling](https://github.com/HeartofPhos/exile-leveling) with additional features and improvements.